mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 <details>
 <summary>(Click to expand) Follow the steps to troubleshoot this issue.</summary><br>

-1. **Check table access permissions:** If you see a forbidden or unauthorized response in connection status, check if the service account has the required access to the tables mentioned in [Step 2: Data Source Settings](/MicrosoftSearch/servicenow-knowledge-connector/#2-data-source-settings).
+1. **Check table access permissions:** If you see a forbidden or unauthorized response in connection status, check if the service account has the required access to the tables mentioned in [Prerequisites](/MicrosoftSearch/servicenow-knowledge-connector.md/#prerequisites).
 Check whether the service account has 'read' access to all the tables in the column.

 2. **Change in account password:** The ServiceNow Knowledge Microsoft Graph connector uses an access token fetched on behalf of the service account for the crawl.
 The access token refreshes every 12 hours.
 Ensure that the service account password isn't changed after publishing the connection.
 You may need to reauthenticate the connection if there's a change in the password.